State auditor spotlights ex-police chief's financial misdeeds in small Oklahoma town

-Most of the personal transactions came from former Police Chief Jered Prickett, noted in the audit report as having made $3,700 in “questionable credit card expenditures,” including deer hunting supplies.
+Most of the personal transactions are alleged to have come from former Police Chief Jered Prickett, noted in the audit report as having made $3,700 in “questionable credit card expenditures,” including deer hunting supplies.

 “The person in charge of law enforcement appears to have been breaking the law.”

-The audit also accuses Prickett of inappropriately appointing his wife to town clerk-treasurer, and she is named in the report as having received about $5,000 in misappropriated city funds.
+The audit also says Prickett's wife was inappropriately appointed town clerk-treasurer, and she is named in the report as having received about $5,000 in misappropriated city funds.

 “We have cited a couple of different statutes that we have recommended the district attorney to look into to determine whether or not charges of embezzlement should be filed against these individuals," Byrd said Thursday.